 The Chartered Institute of Internal Auditors and IIA Global have jointly produced a comparative guide, outlining the relationship between the Financial Services Code and the International Standards.
 This is presented in two ways:

-Details of the evolving story of the code and other policy initiatives are in the Policy section.
+Details of the evolving story of the code and other policy initiatives are in the Policy and Research section.

 Thanks to EY for permission to use their audio/visual material.